 Transaction Testing Procedure: Eide interviewed individuals with responsibility for producer contracting, appointments and terminations.
-Eide reviewed documentation for 60 homeowners' policies issued or renewed during the examination period, for any evidence of unfair discrimination against policyholders resulting from the Company's policies regarding producer appointments and terminations.
+Eide reviewed documentation for 98 homeowners' and 11 commercial policies issued or renewed during the examination period, for any evidence of unfair discrimination against policyholders resulting from the Company's policies regarding producer appointments and terminations.